Insider Tips on Mixing Wood Furniture With Wood Flooring

 One trick is to choose furniture that is a few shades lighter than the floor, especially if the wood floor is extremely dark.
 You still get the dark furniture look, but you help lighten the room overall.
 Another option is to pull in some much lighter wood pieces to offset all the dark finishes.
 To help create that balance, try two-toned furniture with lighter tops and legs that match the dark floor color.

-Provide a light-colored break between dark wood floors and dark wood furniture with a light-colored area rug.
+Opt for a light-colored break between dark wood floors and dark wood furniture with a light-colored area rug.
 For example, place a soft grey area rug under a dark wood dining table to provide that visual separation with a pop of lightness.

 Light Wood Furniture With Light Wood Floors